How is the classification of food additives established?

 • Different population groups, including infants, children, adolescents, adults, pregnant women, and older adults.

-The level of exposure is considered of concern for health when at least one of the following situations is observed:
+Yuka's scientific team considers the level of exposure of concern for health when at least one of the following situations is observed, for all or part of the population:

-• A potential exceedance of the Acceptable Daily or Weekly Intake (ADI, TWI, etc.) established by a risk assessment authority (notably EFSA or JECFA),
+• A potential exceedance of the Acceptable Daily or Weekly Intake (ADI or TWI) established by a risk assessment authority (notably EFSA or JECFA),

-• An exceedance of a risk level identified in a study presenting a high level of evidence according to toxicological standards established by official bodies such as IARC, JECFA, EFSA, or INERIS,
+• An exceedance of a level at which adverse effects have been demonstrated in one or more studies presenting a high degree of evidence according to toxicological standards established by official bodies (such as IARC, JECFA, EFSA, or INERIS), but which have not been taken into account in official evaluations,

 • The absence of an exposure threshold that can be considered safe for health.
-This applies in particular to certain substances, especially those presenting a genotoxic risk, for which even very low exposure may theoretically lead to a harmful effect.
-In such cases, risk assessment authorities recommend reducing exposure to the lowest level possible, as no safe threshold—i.e., a dose below which the harmful effect disappears—can be scientifically established.
+For certain substances, especially those presenting a genotoxic risk, even very low exposure may theoretically lead to a harmful effect.
+In such cases, risk assessment authorities recommend reducing exposure to the lowest level possible, as no dose can be considered completely harmless.

 --

-An additive is classified as orange (moderate risk) 🟠 when one of the above criteria is not fully met.
-For example, the available scientific data may be insufficient to establish a strong consensus, even though a potentially harmful effect of concern for health has been identified.
-Similarly, dietary exposure levels may be considered significant without reaching levels deemed particularly concerning or likely to exceed a health risk threshold.
+An additive is classified as orange (moderate risk) 🟠 when the three above criteria are not fully met.
+For example, the available scientific data indicate a potential harmful effect, but are insufficient to characterize the risk with a satisfactory degree of certainty.
+Similarly, estimated dietary exposure levels may be considered significant without reaching levels deemed particularly concerning or likely to exceed a health risk threshold.

 An additive is classified as yellow (limited risk) 🟡 when the associated health effects are considered less concerning, such as digestive discomfort, allergenic potential, a possible contribution to overweight, or moderate effects on the gut microbiota.
-It is also classified in this category when an observed adverse effect is meaningful, but the level of scientific evidence remains insufficient.
-In these situations, the risk is considered suspected, not established.
+It is also classified in this category when an observed adverse effect is meaningful, but the level of scientific evidence remains insufficient to date.
+In these situations, the risk is considered suspected.

-An additive is classified as green (risk-free) 🟢 when it is considered safe for human health at the doses commonly used in food, based on the scientific data available to date.
+An additive is classified as green (risk-free) 🟢 when to date, no risk to human health at the doses used in food has been identified by scientific sources presenting a high degree of evidence, as described above.

 How did we do?